WordPress/openverse/README.md

 This repository also contains the following directories.

-- [Brand](brand/) | Brand assets for Openverse such as logo, icon, and guidelines for using these assets.
+- [Brand](brand/) | Brand assets for Openverse such as logo, icon and guidelines for using these assets.
 - [Templates](templates/) | Jinja templates that can be rendered into common scaffolding code for the project